 Transparency is of particular value in communicating the expected impact of projects.
 The SBP recommend the use of qualitative performance indicators and, where feasible, quantitative performance measures (e.g. number of beneficiaries, especially from target populations) and disclosure of the key underlying methodology and/or assumptions used in the quantitative determination.
-Issuers with the ability to monitor achieved impacts are
+Issuers with the ability to monitor achieved impacts are encouraged to include those in their regular reporting.

-Voluntary guidelines aiming at a harmonized framework for impact reporting exist for Social Projects (see guidance documents in the Resource Centre at https://www.icmagroup.org/greensocial-and-sustainability-bonds/resourcecentre/).
+Voluntary guidelines aiming at a harmonized framework for impact reporting exist for Social Projects (see guidance documents).
 The guidelines include templates for the format of impact reporting at a project and at a portfolio level that issuers can adapt to their own circumstances.
 The SBP encourage further initiatives, to help establish additional references for impact reporting that others can adopt and/or adapt to their needs.

 The use of a summary reflecting the main characteristics of a Social Bond or a Social Bond programme and illustrating its key features in alignment with the four core components of the SBP may help inform market participants.
-To that end, a template is being made available at https://www. icmagroup.org/green-social-and-sustainabilitybonds/resource-centre/ which once completed can be published online for market information by
+To that end, a template is being made available on the GBP/SBP web pages on ICMA's website which once completed can be published online for market information by following the instructions at the same link.